 This angel played a string instrument as well.

-Today as an adult, when I think back on this meeting when I was a child, I have a hard time figuring out if this experience was just a child-like fantasy, or if it was a real occurrence?
+Today as an adult, when I think back on this meeting when I was a child, I have a hard time figuring out if this experience was just a child-like fantasy of an active imagination, or if it was a real occurrence?

 It wasn’t until much later into young adulthood that I knew the angelic name of Lumiel.
 First, seeing the word in Sybil’s book and it hitting me, and cross-checking it in another angelic volume.
 And just why would I know him by his Roman name, Lucifer, as a child?